“If you really do write well, you win more cases. It's that simple.”

 Legal writing is unlike any writing law students have done before.
 To write effectively in the law, students must analyze complex questions, research in new ways, synthesize rules from multiple sources, apply those rules to novel facts, and express those ideas with simplicity and precision.
 And that’s just in the first semester!
 Students later learn to craft persuasive arguments, adapt their writing to different contexts and audiences, and advance their position through oral arguments.

-In the legal writing program, our goal is to prepare students to practice law.
-Many students find legal writing to be among their most challenging and rewarding classes, because students assume the role of practicing attorney from day one.
+In the Legal Analysis, Advocacy, and Writing Program, our goal is to prepare students to practice law.
+Many students find legal writing to be among their most challenging and rewarding classes because students assume the role of practicing attorney from day one.
 Visit the pages below to learn more about our approach.

-1L students gain intensive legal research and writing experience in their first year at UW Law School, while upper-level students build on that foundation with advanced courses.
+1L students gain intensive legal analysis, advocacy, research, and writing experience in their first year at UW Law School, while upper-level students build on that foundation with advanced courses.

 Our Faculty